ycexiao/scikit-package/doc/source/conda-forge-release-guide.rst

 #.
 Create a PR to ``main``, complete the relevant checklists generated in the PR comment.

 #.
-Wait for the CI to pass and tag Project Owner for review.
+Wait for the CI to pass and tag relevant maintainer(s) for review.

 #.
 Once the PR is merged, in 20 to 30 minutes, verify the latest conda-forge package version from the README badge or by visiting ``https://anaconda.org/conda-forge/<package-name>``. i.e.g, ``https://anaconda.org/conda-forge/diffpy.utils``.